donottalk/drafts-documentation/beta-changelog.md

 title: Changelog – Beta Version
 ---

+#### 5.0.5.2

+- **Fix:** Refactor animation to avoid oddball case where the side panels could get stuck when the cursor was in certain positions with certain content in a draft.

+#### 5.0.5.1

+- **New:** Full access to Twitter API via Twitter object "request" method.
+Full docs on the way.
+- **Fix:** Threading issue scripting twitter updateStatus calls.

+#### 5.0.4.4

+- **New:** Inbox/Flagged/Archive/Trash tabs now support drag and drop.
+Draft drafts from list onto them to move them (or assign flags).

 #### 5.0.4.3

 - **New:** "Inbox default swipe action" setting in "..." options of draft list.
 Allow changing of the default behavior of a full swipe on a draft in the inbox between "Archive" and "Trash".
 Default is "Archive".